 WHY SHOULD YOU CLEAN YOUR WASHING MACHINE?

-- Washing machines often hold a lot of moisture in them, even while not in use, and can quickly become a breeding ground for mold and bacteria.
+- Washing machines hold a lot of moisture in them, even while not in use, and can quickly become a breeding ground for mold and bacteria.

 - When a washing machine isn’t cleaned regularly it can start to let off unpleasant odors.

 - These odors can then be transferred to your clothes (the clothes that are supposed to be getting cleaned).

 - Dirt from your clothes can get left behind in the machine.

 - Build up from your water and detergent can occur over time in the pipes, causing your machine to work harder and wear out faster.

 Are you convinced yet that your washing machine is due for a good cleaning?